wezlemin/unblock-roblox-user/README.md

 ### To get the `.ROBLOSECURITY`, `RBXEventTrackerV2` and `RBXSessionTracker` cookies:

-* Open **Inspect Element** in your browser (usually by right-clicking the page and selecting “Inspect”)
+* Open **Inspect Element** in your browser (usually by right-clicking the page and selecting "Inspect").
 * Go to the **Application** tab
 * Click on **Cookies** → `https://www.roblox.com`
-* Find each cookie and copy-paste them when prompted by the script
+* Find each cookie and copy-paste them when prompted by the script.

 ---